briandrum/codes.forchagrin.com/_chapters/chapter-131-fire-department.md

 * Department establishment - see CHTR.
 Art.
 VII, Sec.
 1
 * Appointment and removal of officers - see CHTR.
 Art.
 VII, Sec.
 2
-* Volunteer Firemen’s Dependents Fund - see Ohio R.C.
+* Volunteer Firemen's Dependents Fund - see Ohio R.C.
 Ch.
 146
 * Fire protection contracts - see Ohio R.C.
 307.05, 505.44, 717.02
 * Traffic direction at fires - see TRAF.
 303.02
 * Following and parking near emergency or safety vehicle - see TRAF.
 331.27